Click here for print friendly PDF format.

 In the course of a divorce, one spouse may be awarded the marital residence.
 A Court may order or the parties may agree to this award of the home.
 As an attorney in PA, I have seen clients assume that an agreement signed by both parties in which one spouse assumes responsibility for payment of a debt (credit card or mortgage) and indemnify the other, mean that they are protected from all liability for the obligation.
 This is wrong.
 One important item to understand is the bank or mortgage holder is not a party to any agreement between your spouse and yourself or to the case and therefore, is not obligated to anything in your agreement with your spouse or with a Court Order is issued in your case.
 Thus, if you sign a new deed to transfer your interest, this does not remove your name from the mortgage and note.
 A bank could still move against the home and/or you for repayment of the loan.
 As well, you will still see your mortgage obligation on your credit report.

 In many cases, the parties agree or the Court orders that a spouse refinance to remove the other party’s name before title is transferred.
 It is important to check with the mortgage holder to understand their requirements in regards to title transfers and refinancing early on in your divorce matter.
 Did you or your spouse secure a second mortgage or loan using the title as a security?
 There may be a high likelihood that the spouse who is awarded the marital residence will need to refinance this loan as well.
 Finally, one spouse or both spouses may not be able to refinance at all.
 In this case, one may decide or the Court order that both parties remain on the title and mortgage/note or the home sold.

 "Information is Power" is an old saying.
-As a family law attorney in Pittsburgh, I prefer to take my time, gather up with my client all of the necessary facts, encourage my client to talk with everyone, as it will only benefit my client in the long run, before any decision is made on the home.
+As an attorney in Pittsburgh, I prefer to take my time, gather up with my client all of the necessary facts, encourage my client to talk with everyone, as it will only benefit my client in the long run, before any decision is made on the home.